klippa-app/go-pdfium/README.md

     * Get the point to pixel ratio when rendering or extracting text (to determine the positions when rendering into an image)

-## pdfium
+## PDFium

-This project uses the pdfium C++ library by Google (https://pdfium.googlesource.com/pdfium/) to process the PDF documents.
+This project uses the PDFium C++ library by Google (https://pdfium.googlesource.com/pdfium/) to process the PDF documents.

 ## Single/Multi-threading

-Since pdfium is [not a multithreaded C++ library](https://groups.google.com/g/pdfium/c/HeZSsM_KEUk), we can not directly make it multithreaded by calling it from Go's subroutines.
+Since PDFium is [not a multithreaded C++ library](https://groups.google.com/g/pdfium/c/HeZSsM_KEUk), we can not directly make it multithreaded by calling it from Go's subroutines.

-This library allows you to call pdfium in a single or multi-threaded way.
+This library allows you to call PDFium in a single or multi-threaded way.

-We have implemented multi-threading this using [HashiCorp's Go Plugin System](https://github.com/hashicorp/go-plugin), which allows us launch separate pdfium worker processes, and then route the requests through the different workers.
-This also makes it a bit more safe to use pdfium, as it's less likely to segfaults or corrupt your main Go application.
+We have implemented multi-threading this using [HashiCorp's Go Plugin System](https://github.com/hashicorp/go-plugin), which allows us launch separate PDFium worker processes, and then route the requests through the different workers.
+This also makes it a bit more safe to use PDFium, as it's less likely to segfaults or corrupt your main Go application.
 The Plugin system provides the communication between the processes using gRPC, however, when implementing this library, you won't really see anything of that.
 From the outside it will look like normal Go code.
-The inter-process communication does come with a cost as it has to serialize/deserialize input/output as it moves between the main process and the pdfium workers.
+The inter-process communication does come with a cost as it has to serialize/deserialize input/output as it moves between the main process and the PDFium workers.

-Single-threading works by directly calling the pdfium library from the same process.
+Single-threading works by directly calling the PDFium library from the same process.
 Single-threaded might be preferred if the caller is managing the workers themselves and does not want the overhead of another process.
-Be aware that since pdfium is C++, we can't handle segfaults caused by pdfium, which may cause your process to be killed.
+Be aware that since PDFium is C++, we can't handle segfaults caused by PDFium, which may cause your process to be killed.
 So using this library in the multi-threaded way, with only 1 worker, can still have some benefits, since it can automatically recover from things like segfaults.

-Both the single-threaded and multi-threaded implementation are thread/subroutine safe, this has been guaranteed by locking the instance that's doing your work while it's doing pdfium operations.
+Both the single-threaded and multi-threaded implementation are thread/subroutine safe, this has been guaranteed by locking the instance that's doing your work while it's doing PDFium operations.
 New operations will wait until the lock becomes available again.

-**Be aware that pdfium could use quite some memory depending on the size of the PDF and the requests that you do, so be aware of the amount of workers that you configure.**
+**Be aware that PDFium could use quite some memory depending on the size of the PDF and the requests that you do, so be aware of the amount of workers that you configure.**

 ### `io.ReadSeeker` and `io.Writer`